 group, 37.92_37.93_37.94_37.95_37.97_bw.jpg.
 Brooklyn Museum photograph

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Small solid wheel for a toy chariot (37.92), making a pair with 37.94, of reddish pottery.
+Small solid wheel for a toy chariot (37.92), making a pair with 37.93, of reddish pottery.
 This wheel is attached to the chariot by a new wooden axle which passes through the lower part of the chariot.
 There is a projection around the hole on the inner side of the wheel, probably to keep it from rubbing on the side of the chariot.
-The wheel is not exactly round and its surface is rough.
+The wheel is not exactly round and its surface is rough and somewhat chipped.